 Change in Control.
-Under the occurrence of a change in control, any outstanding options granted under the 2001 LTIP or the 2011 LTIP vest and are immediately exercisable, and any transfer, vesting or performance requirements imposed upon restricted stock awards are deemed satisfied and lapsed at the target level.
+Upon the occurrence of a change in control, any outstanding options granted under the 2001 LTIP or the 2011 LTIP will vest and be exercisable.
+Any transfer, vesting or performance requirements imposed upon restricted stock awards will be deemed satisfied and lapsed at the target level.

-Additional change in control benefits require a "double trigger," which refers to both the occurrence of a change in control and a subsequent separation from employment.
-We believe that these double-triggers help lessen the personal concerns that may arise in the context of a change in control while preventing our executives from receiving a windfall solely because a change in control has occurred.
+Additional change in control benefits are provided under each executive's individual agreement.
+All contractual benefits require the occurrence of a "double trigger," which refers to both a change in control and a subsequent separation from employment within the 24-month period following the change in control.
 The term "change in control" generally refers to: (1) the acquisition by an unrelated person of not less than 50% of our common stock; (2) the sale of all or substantially all of our assets; (3) a merger in which we are not the surviving entity; or (4) a change in a majority of the members of our board of directors that occurs within a specified period.
-An executive's employment must be involuntarily terminated without cause or on account of "good reason" (which is defined substantially the same as constructive termination) during the 24-month period following a change in control.
+An executive must separate from employment involuntarily, without cause, or on account of "good reason" (which is defined substantially the same as constructive termination).